- Full Sun (At Least 6 Hours Of Direct Sunlight)

 Thundercloud Sedum is a low-growing variety that can tolerate more shade than taller-growing types.
 Full sun to part shade with well-draining soil is perfect.
 Sedum does prefer slightly acidic soil, although neutral soil is acceptable.
 This evergreen perennial rarely requires heavy watering after it is established and prefers to have soil that dries between sessions.
 Fertilize once a year with a slow-release, balanced feed in the spring.
 Mulching with 1-2 inches of compost will give sedum a good start but will be more difficult the older the plants get as the foliage hugs the ground and suppresses weeds almost completely.

 Maintenance chores for Thundercloud are very few and almost unnecessary as the plants mature.
 Deadheading the spent flowers will help to tidy plants for the fall.
 Clumps of plants need to be divided every 2-3 years and are easily separated as whole plantlets from the mother plant.
 Sedum that is growing in pots will require more frequent watering than those growing in the garden.
-Ensure that drainage is excellent in the pot, and let the top 2-3 inches of soil dry between waterings.
+Ensure that drainage is excellent in the pot, and let the top 2-3 inches of soil dry between watering.

 ThunderCloud Stonecrop Spacing